Kick-start your smart home with Eve’s new Energy smart plug with Thread support

 Smart home brand Eve has unveiled a new smart plug and connected weather station that supports Thread smart home technology.
 Eve Energy is a new iteration of Eve’s smart plug, which can also keep track of how much energy the device plugged into it is using, and is priced at $39.95 / £34.95 (about AU$50).
-It will be available in the US on April 6, although a UK release date has yet to be confirmed.
+It will be available in the US on April 6, and in the UK in early May.

 Eve Weather is a replacement for the Eve Degree connected weather station, following a filling for the device with the FCC (Federal Communications Commission) in January.
 It monitors the temperature, humidity, and air pressure in and around your home, which can be seen on the device itself or in the app on a smartphone or tablet.

 Eve has given the weather station Thread as well as Bluetooth connectivity and it’s IPX3 rated so can be used outside.
-Eve Weather will cost $69.95 in the US and go on sale on March 25.
-Eve has not yet revealed if it will be made available in the UK as well.
+Eve Weather will cost $69.95 in the US and £64.95 in the UK and go on sale on March 25.

 - Eve lightstrip outshines its Philips Hue rival at CES